 Dominating White Ways: Exploring the Commonplace Nature of White Supremacy and its Power to Co-opt Us All - 4-8 hours

 White supremacy ideology is perhaps the greatest barrier to achieving socio-political, economic, cultural, and ecological sustainability in the USA.
 It is critically important that community and institutional leaders grasp the widespread constancy of white supremacy ideology; their conditioned investment in the ideology, and begin to imagine how to collaborate with others to dismantle it.

-- Tools and practices to assess & disrupt how the values and ways of being of white supremacy ideology operate their institutions
+- Introduce tools and practices that can disrupt the hegemonic values and ways of being that legitimize the ideology of white supremacy

 This workshop is highly customizable and adaptable.
 It can be effectively delivered as a brief four-hour introduction to the key concepts or expanded into a full 6-8-hour day-long workshop which allows participants to go deeper in the key concepts, and apply them to their institutional settings.